remotelyroot/remotelyroot.github.io/_posts/2025-01-05-so-you-want-to-start-a-cybersecurity-career.md

 ---
+title: "How to Start a Cybersecurity Career: Beginner’s Guide to Hacking, Tech, and Digital Defense"
-description: This post is geared towards those who want to start a career in cybersecurity—those who love the idea of hunting down hackers, tinkering with electronic devices, understanding how computers and operating systems work, and, of course, wearing a black hoodie in a coffee shop, looking mysterious.
+description: "Want to start a career in cybersecurity?
+This guide breaks down how to get into the field—from ethical hacking to learning how computers and operating systems work."
-pubDate: 2025-01-08T00:00:00Z
-imgAlt: 'Image post 7'
+keywords: ["cybersecurity career", "how to start cybersecurity", "beginner cybersecurity guide", "ethical hacking", "start in cybersecurity", "cybersecurity jobs", "learn cybersecurity"]
+author: Dominic Spucches
+date: 2025-06-14
 categories: [Career]
-tags: [cybersecurity, career, cybersecurity career, education]
+tags: [cybersecurity, career advice, hacking, tech jobs, ethical hacking]
+image: /assets/images/cybersecurity-career-cover.jpg
 ---

-# So you want to start a Cybersecurity career?

 I made a post like this months ago, but unfortunately, due to some configuration changes, I lost it (insert sad face).
 We've all been there, but oh well.
 The idea for this post stemmed from my love of cybersecurity and my passion for helping others learn about the field.
 Cybersecurity is crucial in the modern world, and having some level of knowledge about it can help us all defend ourselves better.
 This post is geared towards those who want to start a career in cybersecurity—those who love the idea of hunting down hackers, tinkering with electronic devices, understanding how computers and operating systems work, and, of course, wearing a black hoodie in a coffee shop, looking mysterious.